The Road Into Sassella of Valtellina ©Kevin Day/Opening a Bottle

 Nebbiolo’s Birthplace?

 The wines of Valtellina come almost exclusively from a single grape — Nebbiolo, which is one of the world’s most compelling varieties.
 Valtellina’s version is known as Chiavennasca, which I thought for sure was a geographic reference to the northern city of Chiavenna near the border with Switzerland.
 There, you’ll find vineyard terraces to match the spectacle of Valtellina, albeit in much more rustic shape.
-However, Isabella Pelizatti Perego assured me that the name of the grape is a derivation of ciù venasca, a reference in local dialect to the grape’s yields.
+However, Isabella Pelizzatti Perego assured me that the name of the grape is a derivation of ciù vinasca, a reference in local dialect to the grape’s yields.
 (Never assume!)

 Nebbiolo grapes hang in a Valtellina vineyard.